dimss1979/asft/README.md

 The program will pick files from corresponding `to_node_label` directory of the gateway, transfer them to that node and place in its `from_gateway_label` directory.
 This is called "download".
 The opposite process of file transfer from node to gateway is called "upload".

+The user is advised to write their data to some temporary file in another directory.
+Note that dotfiles are ignored by `asft`.
+The same `to_label` directory can be used if your temporary file name is beginning with a dot.
+And then move/rename file or create a symlink in `to_label` directory.
+The file is ready for transfer.

 ## Gateway operation